ouya/docs/setup.md

         0x2836

-5. Then, run the following commands:
+5. Connect your Ouya to your Mac (Micro USB to USB) then run the following commands:

         adb kill-server
         adb devices